-Disneyland; SoCal theme parks given green light to reopen as early as April 1
+Disneyland; SoCal Theme Parks Given Green Light to Reopen as Early as April 1

 If the county meets that goal by April 1, Disneyland and Disney California Adventure could reopen at 15% capacity, with masking and other social distancing measures required of all visitors.
 Once in the red tier, restaurants are also permitted to open their dining rooms at 25% capacity, and retail stores can operate at 50% capacity.

-Theme parks could increase attendance to 25% capacity once the county moves into the orange / moderate tier, and to 35% if the county met the standard to move into the yellow / minimal tier.
+Theme parks could increase attendance to 25% capacity after the county moves into the orange (moderate) tier, and to 35% if the county met the standard to move into the yellow (minimal) tier.

 “Today’s announcement from the Newsom Administration is very encouraging news for California’s amusement parks.
 Parks now have a framework to safely and responsibly reopen.
 We appreciate the Administration’s willingness to work with the State’s theme on the finer details of the plan so parks can responsibly reopen soon, putting people safely back to work and reinvigorating local economies.”